rust-lang/rfcs/text/0000-imply-option.md

 # Rationale and alternatives
 [alternatives]: #alternatives

-The implementation I've proposed is clear and easily documented and is the minimal ammount of code and change necessary to add this into the Rust language without sacrificing any of the advantages of the `if/else` blocks.
+The implementation proposed is clear and easily documented and is the minimal ammount of code and change necessary to add this into the Rust language without sacrificing any of the advantages of the `if/else` blocks.
 Other designs which have been considered are:
 - Not including the `on_pred` function.
 However this adds additional boiler plate code to make use of the functionality when passing in a value directly:
 ```